Lionsberg/jppb/The Builder's Path - A Decade to a New World/Chapter Nine - The Great Turning.md

 # Chapter Nine - The Great Turning

 The momentum of change, once sparked in the hearts and minds of a visionary few, had swelled into a global cascade.
-This was "The Great Turning," a pivotal moment in history where the tide of public opinion and the course of local and global policies irreversibly aligned with the vision of the New World.
+This was The Great Turning, a pivotal moment in history where the tide of public opinion and the course of local and global policies irreversibly shifted and aligned with the vision of the New World.
 Xion and the team, at the forefront of this wave, witnessed the fruits of their labor blossoming on an unprecedented scale simultaneously around the world.

 **Shift in Public Opinion and Policy**